 Our safety record says it all: since ’02 we’ve had zero OSHA recordables and a less than 1 EMR rating

-Shrink wrap is becoming am increasingly popular choice when it comes to constructing interior temporary walls.
-Shrink wrap’s ability to conform to any size and shape has proven to be a fast, reliable, and cost effective alternative to lumber and dry wall.
+Shrink wrap is becoming an increasingly popular choice when it comes to setting up temporary construction wall systems.
+Shrink wrap’s ability to conform to any size and shape has proven to be a fast, reliable, and cost effective alternative to lumber and drywall.
 Whether the project asks to keep the elements from getting in or to keep the interior from getting out, ZAP’s systems have demonstrated the ability to be successful in any environment.

-The details of the job will determine what thickness shrink wrap is best.
-Shrink wraps range from 6 to 12 mil thickness, with 6 being the thinnest/lightest and 12 the thickest/most durable.
+The details of the job will determine what thickness for your shrink wrap is best.
+Shrink wraps range from 6 to 12 mil in thickness, with 6 being the thinnest/lightest and 12 the thickest/most durable.

 If your item needs to be wrapped for storage but not transport, 6 mil is recommended.
 7-9 mil is a better bet for larger containments and transportation needs, because that shrink wrap is a bit more durable than its thinner counterpart.
 10 mil shrink wrap is best suited for larger areas that need to be covered, like scaffolding or yachts.
 The thickest, 12 mil wraps are usually reserved for construction or transport jobs that are sure to be exposed to intense elements.